IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/projectRoadmap.md

 ## Project Scope & Objectives
 A RAG (Retrieval-Augmented Generation) Chatbot for Litecoin users is an AI-powered conversational tool that provides real-time, accurate answers about Litecoin by retrieving relevant data from trusted open-source sources.
 It aims to solve the problem of misinformation and scattered resources by offering a centralized, reliable way for users to access Litecoin-related information, such as transactions, wallet management, and market insights.
 This will enhance user experience and foster greater adoption of Litecoin.

+## Strategic Value Proposition: Specialist vs. Generalist AI

+This project's value is not in competing with general-purpose AI models like ChatGPT or Grok, but in providing a specialized, high-accuracy information utility for the Litecoin ecosystem.
+Generalist models, while powerful, are not suitable for tasks requiring real-time, verifiable data from trusted sources.

+Our RAG-based approach provides a distinct advantage by:

+1.  **Ensuring Data Accuracy:** We retrieve information from a curated set of live data sources (e.g., blockchain APIs, market data, official documentation), mitigating the risk of AI "hallucinations."
+2.  **Providing Real-Time Information:** Unlike the static knowledge of general models, our system can query live data for features like transaction lookups and current market prices.
+3.  **Delivering Verifiable Trust:** Our responses are grounded in specific, trusted data sources, providing a level of reliability that is essential for financial and technical queries.

+This focus on specialized, real-time, and accurate data is the core differentiator that makes the Litecoin RAG Chat a valuable and necessary tool for its target audience.

 ## Key Features & User Stories
 *   **Primary Goal(s):**
     *   Deliver accurate, real-time responses to Litecoin-related queries using open-source data like blockchain records, market APIs, and community resources.